 GIS stands for geographic information system, which is a tool that creates, manages, gathers, analyses and maps all types of data.
-With GIS, you can visualise different types and layers of mapping data to see trends and to monitor changes within an area.
+With GIS, you can visualise different types and layers of mapping data to see trends and monitor changes within an area.

-GIS has multiple benefits in many industries, but today we will focus on ten of the top benefits of using geographic information systems.
+GIS has multiple benefits in many industries, but today we will focus on ten of the top benefits of geographic information systems.